learn-co-students/react-events-in-detail-lab-cb-gh-000/README.md

-# React Events in Detail
+# React Eventis in Detail

 ## Overview